 The idea is that you want to eliminate water.
-Cross off the places that bass are not feeding.
-Through process of elimination we will eventually find the locations bass are feeding.
+Cross off the places where bass are not feeding.
+Through the process of elimination, we will eventually find the locations bass are feeding.

 Keep in mind that these lures are in no particular order.